geekuillaume/Freader/README.md

 * Show the article directly in the application
 * Improve the design and UX in general
 * Implement 'Forgot Password?' feature
+* Keep track of the current state of articles : to reed / reeded
+* Add a view with every articles of every feeds

 About the creator
 -----------------